SUwonglab/CausalEGM/README.md

 CausalEGM simultaneously decouples the dependencies of confounders on both treatment and outcome and maps the confounders to the low-dimensional latent space.
 By conditioning on the low-dimensional latent features, CausalEGM can estimate the causal effect for each individual or the average causal effect within a population.

 CausalEGM was developed with Python and TensorFlow, we provide console program to run CausalEGM directly without running Python script.
-For more information, checkout the document [here](https://causalegm.readthedocs.io/).
+For more information, **checkout the document [here](https://causalegm.readthedocs.io/)**.

 Note that a GPU is recommended for accelerating the model training.
 However, GPU is not a must, CausalEGM can be installed on any personal computer (e.g, Macbook) or computational cluster with CPU only.